yalevras/obsidian/Brain/Work/CURRENT.md

 			yamcs excel
 			asp
 			messages in asp
+	funny port pano is having some issues!!!!! in dmesg on pobc

 rover pause:
 		works but i think it needs more testing, i have not committed it yet clean up code